jpamata/jpamata.github.io/about.md

 </p>

 <p align = "justify">
-I started learned programming when I was 10, with HTML/CSS.
+I started learning programming when I was 10, with HTML/CSS.
 Mostly it was all because of school.
-Because of my academic performance, I was placed into a specialized program in electronics when I was 12, and that was when I was exposed to C programming for robotics.
+Later because of my academic performance, I was placed into a specialized program in electronics when I was 12, and that was when I was exposed to C programming for robotics.
 I eventually entered college when I was around 14 and majored in Accounting as my parents at the time wanted me to become a CPA-Lawyer.
 </p>

 <p align="justify">